 If a previously unclassified new medical device does not qualify for the 510(k) pre-market notification process because no predicate device to which it is substantially equivalent can be identified, the device is automatically classified into Class III.
 However, if such a device would be considered low or moderate risk (in other words, it does not rise to the level of requiring the approval of a PMA), it may be eligible for the De Novo classification process.
 The De Novo classification process allows a device developer to request that the novel medical device be reclassified as either a Class I or Class II device, rather than having it regulated as a high-risk Class III device subject to the PMA requirements.
 If the manufacturer seeks reclassification into Class II, the classification request must include a draft proposal for special controls that are necessary to provide a reasonable assurance of the safety and effectiveness of the medical device.
-Under the FDCA, the FDA is required to classify a device within 120 days following receipt of the De Novo classification request from an applicant; however, the most recent FDA performance review goals state that in fiscal year 2022, the FDA will attempt to issue a decision within 150 days of receipt on 70% of all De Novo classification requests received during the year.
-De Novo classification requests are subject to user fees, unless a specific exemption applies (over \$112,000 in fiscal year 2022).
+Under the FDCA, the FDA is required to classify a device within 120 days following receipt of the De Novo classification request from an applicant; however, the most recent FDA performance review goals state that in fiscal year 2021, the FDA will attempt to issue a decision within 150 days of receipt on 65% of all De Novo classification requests received during the year and on 70% of de novo requests received during fiscal year 2022.
+De Novo classification requests are subject to user fees, unless a specific exemption applies.
+In December 2018, the FDA issued a Proposed Rule that would formally codify requirements for the medical device De Novo process and the procedures and criteria for product developers to file a De Novo classification request (83 Fed.
+Reg.
+63,127).
+Although this rule was expected to be finalized during the second half of 2020, it remains pending at the FDA and the rulemaking process may be subject to additional activity after the COVID-19 public health emergency abates and pressure on the FDA's Center for Devices and Radiological Health ("CDRH") is reduced.
+Over the past twenty years, the De Novo process has been implemented by the FDA pursuant to statutory authorities and somewhat organically through informal guidance and iterative changes by Congress.
+The Proposed Rule allowed industry to participate in the development of the FDA's policies and procedures for De Novo requests through the notice-and-comment rulemaking process.